thosgood/thosgood.github.io/_posts/2017-12-8-day-convolution-part-1.md

 _In the next post we'll have a look at *why* this generalisation is of any interest, and how we can use it to define (co)ends._

-#### Footnotes

-[^1]:  I'll probably just start writing 'limit', 'representable presheaf',
-    'end', etc. to mean both the construction and its 'co' (dual).